abtin/notes/2022/Apr.md

 - Living the life in a way that makes sense.
 We are not born to serve the others.
 - There has to be a major change.
 A redemption.

+### Apr 11, 2022

+#### Thoughts

+- Achievement of the day: backed-up can cleaned-up my remarkable notes.
+- Need to come up with a simple process of taking, organizing and deleting notes.
+-